rapidsai/rapids-cmake/docs/basics.rst

 .. code-block:: cmake

-  # To override the version that is pulled:
+  # To set the version that is pulled (this must be set for RAPIDS.cmake to work):
   set(rapids-cmake-version "<version>")

   # To override the GitHub repository: